-- Please follow social distancing advice, and we ask that you continue to wear a mask when you aren’t eating or drinking when ordering your take away.
+- Please follow social distancing advice, and we ask that you continue to wear a mask if you are able, when you aren’t eating or drinking.

 - We encourage the use of contactless payment methods at the Cafe and kiosks.

 You can refill your water in the Cafe, or at one of the two water fountains in the Gardens (on the Avenue near the entrance and opposite the Bandstand).
 You can also bring your reusable cups to the cafe for when you order a coffee, and cut down on waste.

 The meat we serve is locally sourced, as well as our beer, breads and homemade cakes, and the fish is from sustainable sources.

 The Café has replaced single-use takeaway plastics with Vegware products made from plants, including disposable coffee cups and straws.
 The Café has introduced CanO water for those who want to take away, as aluminium cans are infinitely recyclable.

 Waste produced by the Café is composted using an on-site Ridan composter for use in the Gardens, and Café staff sort waste left on tables for recycling.

 If you want to bring your own food and drink to the Horniman for a picnic, you can find great spots all over the Gardens.
 The Dutch Barn is open daily for picnicking in rainy weather – it is located opposite the Bandstand in the Gardens.

 Please refrain from eating and drinking in the Museum, as this can attract pests which damage the collections.